Sarohia94/-Project-4-Baking-Blog/README.md

 Acceptance Criteria:
 * As a site user, I can clearly view a symbol associated with comments on a post.
 * As a site user, I can view the number of comment next to the comments symbol.
-* I can click on the comments symbol to view the conversation.

 - - -